ChromiaProject/postchain-chromia/doc/source/introduction.rst

 We start with a few concepts that are useful to know:

+Dapp
+   A distributed application where the back-end running on nodes and the front end on some client software.

+Management chain (bc0)
+    Dapp for managing settings/configurations for all blockchains in the network.
+This is convenient because it will help to synchronize configuration changes between nodes (where manual synchronization would be time consuming). `bc0` is managing all blockchains in the network, including itself.
+    Comes in a few flavors; Chromia0, Enterprise0 and Directory1.

 Postchain-MC
-   A command line tool which submits transactions to the Enterprise0 directory chain.
+   A command line tool which submits transactions to the management chain chain.

-Enterprise0 (bc0)
-   Defines code for the 'mama' blockchain which manages settings/configuration for all blockchains in the network.
-Using a 'mama' chain is convenient because it will help to synchronize configuration changes between nodes (where manual synchronization would be time consuming).
-Mama is managing all blockchains in the network, including herself.

-Nodes
-   Machines running Chromia or Enterprise Dapps.
+Node
+   Machine running bc0 dapp.

 Providers
    Private persons or organizations responsible for the nodes.

-Dapps
-   A distiduted application where the back-end running on nodes and the front end on some client software).

-Blockchains
+Blockchain
    The data the "dapps" use are stored in "blockchains" that are
      hosted by the "nodes".

    Example: The  dapp 'HorseDapp' use the blockchain 'HorseBC' to store its data,
      but also reads from the blockchain 'AllSpeciesRepo' that is managed by a different dapp.

-Bblockchain blocks
+Blockchain block
    The blocks hold the actual data of the blockchain.
-Eack block depend on the previous one and thereby create a chain of blocks.
+Each block depend on the previous one and thereby create a chain of blocks.

 Blockchain configuration
    The blockchain configuration fully defines the blockchain's behavior.
 Both signer nodes and replica nodes need to know the configuration to create and verify blocks.

-Signers
+Signer
-   Nodes responsible for verifying and creating data blocks.
+   Node responsible for verifying and creating data blocks.

-Replicas
+Replica
-   Nodes that verifies data blocks, but do not create blocks.
+   Node that verifies data blocks, but do not create blocks.

 Blockchain RID (brid)
    Global reference ID for a blockchain, common for all nodes.